 If using it in a way where it can come into contact with clothing or skin – it’s a good idea to use two pieces of tape – one on top of the other, with sticky sides facing each other.
 By offsetting the lengths of tape, you’ll have a couple of sticky ends to stick the tape to itself – so that any clothing isn’t damaged.
 The limit of Gaffa tape is really your imagination!

-Instead of carrying an industrial sized roll around with you, wrap a length of tape around a pencil – so it takes up very little space…
+Instead of carrying an industrial sized roll around with you, wrap a length of tape around a pencil, sharpie, or an old credit card – so it takes up very little space…

 Gathering information, getting further help and monitoring a casualty are all important parts of First Aid.
-A notebook with waterproof paper and a pencil work well for this in any weather conditions.
+A notebook with waterproof paper and a pencil or sharpie work well for this in any weather conditions.
+Personally, we love the sharpie!

 Not only can you record casualty details and monitor their progress, but you can also write location details using a grid reference/What3Words location to be taken for help if there is no phone reception.